indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <span>GGUS parser diagram</span>
 </div>

 GGUS Ticketing System web platform outputs data either in XML or CSV formats but Alertmanager requires data to be in specific JSON format.
-Thus, we developed a parser which is capable of parsing both formats which is configurable.
+Hence, we developed a configurable parser which is capable of parsing both formats.

 ggus_parser has two components :-
 - parse - parses the XML or CSV data from the GGUS Ticketing System web platform